SHANAVAZ900/whatsapp_clone/README.md

-# whatsapp_clone
-To create a whatsapp
+# TO Build a Whatsapp_clone alias MSIT Chat App with ReactJs ,Firebase ,Google authentication